Nitrokey/nethsm/docs/system-design.md

 The key generated for the HTTPS endpoint is an EC key (secp256r1).

-The keyfender library in keyfender/crypto.ml includes the following choices of cryptographic parameters:
-- SCRYPT-KDF: b=16384, r=8, p=16, salt length 16 byte.
+The key derivation function in `keyfender/crypto.ml` is scrypt with the following chosen parameters: b=16384, r=8, p=16, salt length 16 byte

 The data stored on disk is encrypted with AES256-GCM (32 byte key, nonce size is 12).

 ## Rate Limiting {#sec-rl}

 To limit brute-forcing of passphrases, **S-Keyfender** rate limits logins.
-The rate for the unlock passphrase is one failed access per second per IP address.
+The rate for the _Unlock Passphrase_ is one failed access per second per IP address.
 The rate limit for all endpoints requiring authentication is 1 failed authentication per second per IP address and username.